Ueda Castle 上田城跡

 In April, the park hosts the local Ueda Sanada Festival in honor of the city's famous warrior clan.
 Hundreds join a procession in period costumes.
 The entertainment includes taiko drumming and impressive replica gun artillery demonstrations around the castle area.

 A number of events take place on the castle grounds throughout the year, including craft fairs or music festivals.
 Check with the Ueda Tourist Information Center for exact dates.

-A thousand cherry trees in bloom
+Around one thousand cherry trees in bloom